starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 aws iam create-service-linked-role --aws-service-name rds.amazonaws.com
 ```

-## Deploy the Back-End Services with SAM
+## Deploy the Back-End Services with AWS SAM

 Navigate to the SAM project folder (sam-bedrock-video-games-sales-assistant/) and execute::